asaleh/asaleh/README.md

 ### Hello there 👋
 I'm [Ali Saleh](https://www.linkedin.com/in/ali-saleh/), I'm a software engineer working mainly on data realated applications.

-- I'm currently part of the MLOps team @deliveryhero.
-I work alongside SRE teams to enable efficent deployment of ML applications.
+- I'm currently part of the P2020 monitoring team @google.
+I work as an SRE to provide uniform monitroing across google services.
 - I worked with several machine learning and big data projects over the last decade.
 - I did symbian OS development for 3 month 🤓.
 - I'm a generalist who try to juggle all the tech we live in.